matrynczak/cypress-qa-example/README.md

 `      yarn run cypress run
 `

-Automation files have got comments if which has my concerns/doubts or additional explanation.
+Automation files have got comments which has my concerns/doubts or additional explanation.